-Nine time All Star Albert Pujols played first base for the St. Louis Cardinals for 11 seasons before being traded to the Los Angeles Angels of Anaheim before the 2012 season, taking with him two World Series rings and three National League MVP awards.
+Major League Baseball All-Star Albert Pujols played first base for the St. Louis Cardinals for 11 seasons before signing with the Los Angeles Angels of Anaheim, taking with him two World Series rings and three National League MVP Awards.

-When he was 16 years old, Albert Pujols’ family immigrated from the Dominican Republic to the United States, settling in Independence, Missouri.
-Speaking little English, Pujols’ transition to life in America was helped by baseball, and he turned out to be a phenomenon from the start.
-Pujols over .500 in his first season at Fort Osage High School in Independence and earned all-state honors twice.
+When he was 16 years old, Albert Pujols immigrated from the Dominican Republic to the United States with his family, settling in Independence, Missouri.
+Speaking little English, Pujols's transition to life in America was helped by baseball, and he turned out to be a phenomenon from the start.
+Pujols batted over .500 in his first season at Fort Osage High School in Independence and earned all-state honors twice.

 Pujols graduated from high school in December 1999, and then attended Maple Woods Community College in the Kansas City area.
 He played baseball there for one season before being drafted by the St. Louis Cardinals in the 13th round of the 1999 draft.

-The on-field accomplishments of Albert Pujols are nearly too numerous to list, but among them are that, as of 2011, he had been named Player of the Year three times, National League MVP three times, and Sports Illustrated Player of the Decade.
-He has led the St. Louis Cardinals to two World Series championships and has set both Cardinal team records (grand slams, assists, multi-homerun games) and MLB records (most Player of the Month awards, most extra-base hits, assists by a first baseman).
+The accomplishments of Albert Pujols are nearly too numerous to list, but among them are two home run titles, a batting crown, three National League MVP Awards and a nod from Sports Illustrated as its Player of the Decade.
+He led the St. Louis Cardinals to two World Series championships and set both Cardinal team records (grand slams, assists, multi-home run games) and MLB records (most Player of the Month Awards, most extra-base hits, assists by a first baseman).

 Pujols married his wife Deidre on Jan.
 1, 2000.
 The couple has four children, Isabella, Albert Jr., Sophia, and Ezra.